Work still needs to get done in the same amount of total time

 Based on these positive results, Utah’s governor enacted a mandatory four-day workweek for all state employees.
 The state’s goal was to curb energy costs, improve air quality, ensure that needed services would still be available (for instance, garbage collection) and help to recruit and retain state employees.
 In 2011, however, Utah reversed course, saying that savings never materialized.

 Other research has also supported the development and adoption of compressed work schedules.
 A 1989 study found that compressed schedules (PDF) were related to high levels of job satisfaction and employees’ satisfaction with their work schedules; supervisors also reported they were pleased with the four-day workweek schedules.

 Despite the widespread enthusiasm for a four-day week, I am not convinced that kind of schedule is beneficial for employees or for businesses.
 The primary problem with the idea is that whatever work needs to be done, needs to get done in the same amount of total time.
 Despite wishes to the contrary, there are still only 24 hours in a day.

 The math is simple: working five eight-hour shifts is equivalent to working four 10-hour shifts.
 That’s true.
 But the implications of these schedules are different.
 The danger is in disregarding the health effects that can occur as a result of fatigue and stress that accumulate over a longer-than-normal working day.

-for employees working more than 12 hours in a day.
+I performed a study showing that the risk of suffering an industrial accident is raised by 37 percent for employees working more than 12 hours in a day.
 The risk is 61 percent higher for people in “overtime” shifts.
 Working more than 60 hours in a week is related to an additional injury risk of 23 percent.
 As the hours worked in those schedules increase, the risks grow accordingly.